 method is quite simple.
 Note that all actions should be delicate so as not to panic the little

-Remove cap to identify the species as a potential home wrecker.
-In many cases there may
+Remove window to identify the species.
+In some cases there may

 1. Cover the opening asap with a few layers of moistened tissue or cardboard.